-To see a full version 5 rangeland health worksheet with functional/structural group tables.
-Please use the following hyperlink:
+To see a full version 5 rangeland health worksheet with functional/structural group tables, please use the following hyperlink:

-- 13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Dead or dying plants/plant parts are not expected on this site. - 14.
-Average percent litter cover (%) and depth ( in): Plant litter cover is 70 to 80% with a depth of 0.25 to 0.5 inches.
+- 13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Rare to not occurring on this site. - 14.
+Average percent litter cover (%) and depth (in): Plant litter cover is 70 to 80% with a depth of 0.5 inch or less.
 Litter is in contact with soil surface. - 15.
-Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): Annual air-dry production is 2700 lbs./ac (reference value) with normal precipitation and temperatures.
-Low and high production years should yield 1900 lbs./ac to 3500 lbs./ac, respectively.

-- 16. Potential invasive (including noxious) species (native and non-native).
+Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): Annual air-dry production is 2900 lbs./ac (reference value) with normal precipitation and temperatures.
+Low and high production years should yield 1700 to 3700 lbs./ac, respectively. - 16.
+Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: State and local noxious species, Kentucky bluegrass, smooth bromegrass, crested wheatgrass, quackgrass, and Eastern red cedar/juniper. - 17.
-Perennial plant reproductive capability: Noninvasive species in all functional/structural groups are vigorous and capable of reproducing annually under normal weather conditions.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: State and local noxious species, Kentucky bluegrass, smooth bromegrass, crested wheatgrass, quackgrass, Russian olive, Siberian elm, and Eastern red cedar/juniper.

+17. Perennial plant reproductive capability: Noninvasive species in all functional/structural groups are vigorous and capable of reproducing annually under normal weather conditions.